NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // Let attrOffset be iterator ranging from 0 to numOfAttributes-1 {
         // get the attribute catalog entry for the attribute from the attribute cache
-        // (use AttrCacheTable::getAttrCatEntry() function with arguments relId and attrOffset)
+        // (use AttrCacheTable::getAttrCatEntry() function with args relId and attrOffset)

         // get the root block field from the attribute catalog entry